-Recipient means any individual or group of individuals who is receiving or has received benefits from Perograms of Medical Assistance administered or supervised by the Colorado Department of Health Care Policy and Financing, in accordance with the provisions of Section C.R.S. § 25.5-4-103 (21), C.R.S.
+Recipient means any individual or group of individuals who is receiving or has received benefits from programs of Medical Assistance administered or supervised by the Colorado Department of Health Care Policy and Financing, in accordance with the provisions of Section 25.5-4-103 (21), C.R.S.

-Regulation is a Rrule or order issued by an executive authority or regulatory agency of a government and having the force of law.
+Regulation is a rule or order issued by an executive authority or regulatory agency of a government and having the force of law.

-Reimbursable Medical Assistance Expenditures are supported in whole or in part by State general fund, federal (Pass Through) or a combination of State and federal money.
+Reimbursable Expenditures are supported in whole or in part by State general fund, federal (Pass Through) or a combination of State and federal money.

-Revenue Medical Assistance Expenditure is one that benefits only the current year and is treated as an expense to be matched against revenue; it is less than \$5,000.00 or a lesser amount established by the County Department and the expenditure is not for land, a building or a permanent part of a building and does not lose its identity through incorporation into a more complex unit.
+Revenue Expenditure is one that benefits only the current year and is treated as an expense to be matched against revenue; it is less than \$5,000.00 or a lesser amount established by the County Department and the expenditure is not for land, a building or a permanent part of a building and does not lose its identity through incorporation into a more complex unit., such as wages and salaries, rent, utilities, travel, etc.